stephendawsondev/Sleep-Healthily/README.md

 ## Business Model

 The business model is a simple one.
 The site sells products to customers, so it is a B2C business.
 The products are added by staff members.
 Customers can add products to their cart and complete the checkout process.
-There are no subscriptions at the moment, just simple one off sales, including one product bundle.
+There are no subscriptions at the moment, just simple one-off sales, including one product bundle.
 Customers can also leave reviews for products and comments on blog posts.
 Staff members can also create and update blog posts

 Mailing lists are created from collected emails from the newsletter signup form, which is above the footer on most pages of the site.
 This can be used for customer outreach and marketing.
 There is also a Facebook business page that can be used to post content for customers to see, as well as engage with customers through comments and messages.